 Mattermark is essentially Google search for B2B businesses.
 Mattermark allows users to search for companies, employees, and investors in order to create an actionable list of leads.
 Mattermark’s sales/pitch deck does a great job of showing the problem they solve and their solution.

 Whether you are selling to investors or prospects, it’s important that they understand the problem you are solving and how your solution is the best one out there.

 Remember if you can’t define your problem, unfortunately, no one is going to care about your solution!
 We all want to buy services/products that help us solve the problem we have.

 13. Relink Sales Deck Example: Play with Backgrounds

 Relink is a technology startup that makes use of artificial intelligence and data science to connect applicants to jobs and jobs to applicants.
-Relink’s sales deck really makes it a point to stress on the problems in current recruitment processes and how Relink’s technology can be used to be future ready.
+Relink’s sales deck really makes it a point to stress the problems in current recruitment processes and how Relink’s technology can be used to be future-ready.